2005

 Ideal State Agency (ISA)

 Complaints and Compliments Department was commissioned by Cork Caucus, part of Cork 2005 European Capital of Culture.
-Cork Caucus was a major three-week international cultural forum exploring art, possibility, and democracy, using the city as a base to investigate the relationship between art and the potential for change in a specific place.
+Cork Caucus was a three-week international cultural forum that explored art, possibility, and democracy, using the city as a platform to examine how art can enact change in specific places.